valentinhofmann/dialect-prejudice/README.md

 ## Overview

-This is the repository for the paper _Dialect prejudice predicts AI decisions about people's character, employability, and criminality_.
+This is the repository for the paper [Dialect prejudice predicts AI decisions about people's character, employability, and criminality](https://arxiv.org/abs/2403.00742).
 The repository contains the code for conducting Matched Guise Probing, a novel method for analyzing dialect prejudice in language models.
 Furthermore, the repository contains a demo illustrating how to use the code as well as scripts and notebooks for replicating the experiments and analyses from the paper.

 ## Setup